 But the WSJ published an article about parking lots several years ago.
-The writer opened with the story of Dave, who earned the right to park his midnight-blue Porsche 911 right next to the entrance.
+They began with the story of Dave, who earned the right to park his midnight-blue Porsche 911 right next to the entrance.
 He is Number One in sales.

 Readers connected with word pictures: Dave, Porsche, blue, sales — even the model number of Dave’s Porsche.

 So just a few words will give them a sense of Dave’s back story.

-Even the Porsche provides an important detail.
+The Porsche adds an important detail.
 People who own Porsches have a special relationship with their cars.
 A personal trainer at my gym owned a motorcycle and a lovingly restored Porsche.
 They were parts of his identity.

-All too often, business owners create content from 30,000 feet instead of getting into the trenches.
+It’s tempting to create content from 30,000 feet instead of getting into the trenches.
 That’s when we look at the parking lots instead of the blue Porsches and conclude, “No story here!”